 A STORY OF SOUTH AFRICAN ART | Ongoing | Albert Werth Hall

 This selection of artworks from the permanent collection of the Pretoria Art Museum briefly reviews South African art.
-It includes works by early 20th century painters, the Resistance artists of the 1980s and artists of the 21st century.
-The exhibition is based on the secondary school syllabus, and the artworks are rotated regularly.
+It includes works by early twentieth-century painters, the Resistance artists of the 1980s and artists of the twenty-first century.
+The exhibition is based on the secondary school syllabus.

-The City of Tshwane's museums are excited to announce that a special reduced entrance fee has been implemented on Wednesdays.
-Visit the Pretoria Art Museum, Melrose House Museum or Fort Klapperkop Heritage Site on any Wednesday and only pay a R2,00 entrance fee.
+Visit the Pretoria Art Museum, Melrose House Museum or Fort Klapperkop Heritage Site on Wednesdays and only pay R2,00 entrance fee.

 No guided tours are available until further notice.

 Adults: R25,00; pensioners and students: R12,00; learners: R7,00

 The museum is open to the public from Tuesdays to Sundays between 10:00 and 17:00.

 It is closed on Mondays and public holidays.